From BR Bullpen

 In the 1998 Baseball World Cup, the 23-year-old hit .452/.500/.786 with 3 homers and 12 runs in 10 games.
 His 19 hits tied Jenrry Roa and Robelquis Videaux for the most in the event.
 He won All-Star honors at shortstop, one of only three non-Cubans chosen (Chin-Yuan Chen and Jurriaan Lobbezoo were the other two).
 Among those he beat was Tomohiro Nioka.
 He was only 1 for 5 from the leadoff spot in the Bronze Medal game but Nicaragua still took home the Medal by topping Italy 5-1.

 López hit .308 in the 1999 Pan American Games, leading Nicaragua's attack for the third straight event.
 In the 2001 Baseball World Cup, the little infielder batted .258/.281/.452 with 7 RBI in 7 games.
+He was 8 for 29 in the 2003 Pan American Games.
 During the 2003 Baseball World Cup, Edgard eked out a .216/.293/.351 batting line; 5 of his 8 hits were doubles.
 He missed the next few major events his country was involved in - the 2005 Baseball World Cup, 2006 Central American and Caribbean Games and COPABE qualifiers for the 2008 Olympics.

 López was 4 for 11 with three runs in the 2007 Pan American Games as one of Nicaragua's top performers.
 He hit .222/.344/.407 in the 2008 Americas Baseball Cup to help his country win a spot in the 2009 Baseball World Cup.